tarunprabhu/kitsune/kitsune/test/README.md

     For instance, `lang/forall` contains tests of the `forall` construct, `lang/attr/` contains tests for Kitsune-specific attributes etc.

+  - `lto/`: This contains tests of the handling of command-line options and basic when using LTO.
+Each tapir target that supports LTO has a dedicated subdirectory.
+The tests in these subdirectory should only contain functionality specific to that tapir target.
+The `common/` subdirectory contains tests of functionality that is shared by all tapir targets.

   - `plugins/`: Tests for the plugins that can be used with Kitsune.
 This includes both tapir target plugins and pass plugins.